cysouw/diathesis/text/c07_participle.md

 c.
 Ihm wird ein Buch geschenkt.
 :::

 Synchronically, predicates as depictive secondary predicates and participles in light-verb constructions can be clearly separated.
+In the remainder of this section I will present five such criteria:

+i.
+Leaving out the participle. ii.
+Comparing the syntactic properties of participles and lexical adverbs. iii.
+Adding negation to the participle. iv.
+The semantic scope of the participle.
+v.
+Retention of arguments with participles.

-A participle as secondary predicate [@next a] can in most cases easily be identified by trying to leave it out of the sentence [@next b] or replace it with an adverb [@next c].
+First, a participle as secondary predicate [@next a] can in most cases easily be identified by trying to leave it out of the sentence [@next b] or replace it with an adverb [@next c].
 The finite predicate of the sentence (here *verkaufen*, 'to sell') should not change its meaning, and in general the meaning of the sentence will remain almost identical (except of course for the meaning of the missing or replaced participle).

 ::: ex
 a.
 Er verkauft die Nägel gebogen.